TanmayEL/decentralised-file-sharing-ipfs/README.md

 ## 💻 Local Development

-If you want to run the project locally or contribute, check out our [Development Guide](DEVELOPMENT.md).
+If you want to run the project locally or contribute, check out the [Development Guide](DEVELOPMENT.md).

 **Built with ❤️ for the decentralized web**